Juliet Stuart Poyntz: Disappearance

-Poyntz disappeared after leaving the American Woman's Association Clubhouse at 353 West 57th Street in Manhattan, New York City on the evening of June 3, 1937.
-A police investigation turned up no clues to her fate, and her belongings, all of her clothing, and hand luggage in her room appeared to be untouched which suggested that she had not intended to leave the building for very long.
+On the evening of June 3, 1937, Poyntz disappeared after leaving the American Woman's Association Clubhouse at 353 West 57th Street in Manhattan, New York City.
+A police investigation turned up no clues to her fate.
+Her belongings, all of her clothing, and hand luggage in her room appeared to be untouched, which suggested that she had not intended to leave the building for very long.

 In early 1938, Carlo Tresca, a leading Italian-American anarchist, publicly accused the Soviets of kidnapping Poyntz in order to prevent her defection.
 He said that before she disappeared, she had come to him to talk over her disgust at what she had seen in Moscow in 1936 in the early stages of Joseph Stalin's Great Purge.

 Testimony by former Soviet agent Whittaker Chambers tied Poyntz's disappearance to the shadowy Soviet Comintern agent Josef Peters.
 As an inside member of the Soviet Comintern and OGPU espionage network, Peters is believed to have participated in the planning of the kidnapping and alleged murder of fellow CPUSA member Poyntz by a Soviet assassination squad.

 Chambers later stated that he heard Poyntz had been killed for attempted desertion, and this rumor contributed to his caution when he defected in 1938.
 Elizabeth Bentley stated she was told by Jacob Golos in the late 1930s, and later by KGB officer Anatoli Gromov in 1945, that Poyntz had been a traitor and was now dead.
 Both Chambers' and Bentley's defections were probably in part motivated by fear of the example set in the Poyntz case.